aep-dev/aep.dev/aep/general/0111/aep.md

 - pushing to or pulling from a message queue
 - uploading blobs to or downloading blobs from a blob store instance

-Data plane APIs **may** be heterogenous across a larger API surface, due to requirements including high throughput, low latency, or the need to adhere to an existing interface specification (e.g. ANSI SQL).
+Data plane APIs **may** not comply to AEPs due to requirements including high throughput, low latency, or the need to adhere to an existing interface specification (e.g. ANSI SQL).

 - For convenience, resources and methods that operate on the data plane **may** expose themselves via resource-oriented management APIs.
 If so, those